 There's also a balloon which is a nod to James Tytler who made the first successful balloon ascent in Britain in his "Grand Edinburgh Fire Balloon" and the Greyfriars Bobby statue.

 As with the Aberdeen skyline I have a range of stationery launching and this blog will feature my range of stationery featuring Edinburgh skyline soon.

-Meantime, here are the links to buy your copy of Edinburgh, as always, thank you for your support:
+Meantime, here's the link to buy your copy of Edinburgh, as always, thank you for your support.